rackerlabs/rackspace-how-to/content/rpc-openstack/apache-hadoop-on-rackspace-private-cloud.md

 ### Using Heat to manage nodes and clusters

-OpenStack Heat is an orchestration engine that launches instances, connects them to networks, and kicks off Saltstack for software install and config.
+OpenStack Heat is an orchestration engine that launches instances, connects them to networks, and kicks off Saltstack for software installation and configuration.
 You can launch a configuration with the following command:

 ```heat stack-create hadoop-stack -f hadoop-stack.yaml \
   -e env.yaml -P flavor=m1.large;floating-network-id=<NET_ID>; \